MScholtes/Win-PS2EXE/README.md

 Click **Compile**, a powershell window opens and your powershell script will be compiled to an executable.

 ### Changes:
-1.0.1.1: target folder dialog added
+1.0.1.1: target folder dialog added (code by Josip Medved, https://www.medo64.com/2011/12/openfolderdialog/)

 1.0.0.3: file fields no longer run out